EduardStalmakov/Capstone-Project/README.md

 Their were two types of machine learning used in this project, a content and a collaborative based song recommender.

 <ins>Content based recommender</ins>
+The content recommender model uses cosine similarity to recommend songs that are most similar to a user’s selected playlist.
+This machine learning algorithm works by first converting each song into a vector with 823 dimensions/features.
+The features include the song’s genre, attributes, popularity, and Release Year.
+When a user selects a playlist, a vector is built based on the sum of the song features to create an eigenvector for the playlist.
+This eigenvector and all of the song vectors are normalized by dividing by their Euclidean magnitudes.
+Afterwards, a dot product between the normalized playlist and each song’s unit vector is performed to calculate the cosine similarity.
+These values range from 0 (no similarity) to 1 (perfectly similar) and are sorted in descending order.
+The top 10 songs are selected as the recommendations.

 <a name="Visuals"></a>